 “May try my hand at it after all, then,” said Drake, scooping up the baby owlbear.
 “C’mon, Devil.”

-Once they were back outside, they returned to the burial plot and buried Alastor’s bones in his grave.
+Once they were back outside, they returned to the burial plot and laid Alastor’s bones to rest in his grave.
 Mom scratched “565” on the right side of the dash to indicate his estimated date of death.
 Once this was finished, Xan broached the subject of what to do next.

 “I think you should have a chat with Kullen,” said Mom.